carlsmith/coffeeshop/scripts/main.coffee.md

         $editorLinks.css left: 623 + 7 * lines.toString().length

         inSync =
             ( currentFile?.equals get currentFile.coshKey )    and
-            ( editor.getValue() is currentFile.content )      and
+            ( do editor.getValue is currentFile.content   )    and
-            ( $descriptionDiv.text() is currentFile.description )
+            ( do $descriptionDiv.text is currentFile.description )

         $nameDiv.css color: if inSync then "#93A538" else "#E18243"

 This function and the event handlers that follow it are used internally to update the `currentFile` using the copy in local storage.
 It has no effect when the hash isn't found in local storage.

     editor.updateCurrentFile = ->